3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/rails/react-on-rails.md

 It doesn't!
 Boo!!

 There is one final step that we need to take before the Auth setup is complete.
 We need to create another util function that will check for our Auth headers when the React app first opens and set's them up if they exist.
-Also, we need to have some code that will change our `access-token` header whenever the server changes it.

 ```js
 export function setAxiosDefaults(){